laminas/laminas-navigation/docs/book/quick-start.md

 > ### Container names have a prefix
 >
-> There is one important point to know when using zend-navigation as a module:
+> There is one important point to know when using laminas-navigation as a module:
 > The name of the container in your view script **must** be prefixed with
-> `Zend\Navigation\`, followed by the name of the configuration key.
+> `Laminas\Navigation\`, followed by the name of the configuration key.
 > This helps ensure that no naming collisions occur with other services.

 The following example demonstrates rendering the navigation menus for the named